daveWid/cactus/README.md

 ## Framework Adapters

-Instead of needed to rely on the PDO class, Cactus also comes bundled with adapters for the different php frameworks.
+Instead of needing to rely on the PDO class, Cactus also comes bundled with adapters for the different php frameworks.

 ### Kohana